foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 heat ebbs and flows
 we chase heat like songbirds
-flitting from branch to branch
+flitting from branch to branch [invallen na 4 tellen]
 staring down the hunter's barrel

 heat breeds heat